russinnes/OP25/README.md

 # OP25
-Branch of OP25 enabling UDP packet output of P25 Data for monitoring in Wireshark.
+Branch of OP25 enabling UDP packet output of APCO P-25 Data for monitoring in Wireshark.
 Confirmed working on Ubuntu 14.04

 more info here: http://op25.osmocom.org/trac/wiki